smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **VNet-to-VNet connection**: Connects Azure virtual networks to each other
 - **Hybrid connectivity**: Integrates on-premises infrastructure with cloud resources
 - **Encryption**: All traffic is encrypted via VPN protocols (IPsec/IKE)

+**DNS and Name Resolution:**

+DNS is crucial for VPN Gateway scenarios, especially for hybrid connectivity where on-premises resources need to resolve Azure resources and vice versa.

+**How DNS works with VPN Gateway:**
+- **DNS Forwarding**: VPN Gateway can forward DNS queries between on-premises and Azure
+- **Custom DNS**: You can configure custom DNS servers in the VNet that on-premises resources can query
+- **Split-Brain DNS**: Different DNS resolution for the same domain name depending on where the query originates
+- **DNS Suffix**: Configure DNS suffixes so resources can resolve using short names

+**Use Cases:**
+1. **Hybrid Name Resolution**: On-premises servers need to resolve Azure VMs by name (e.g., `azure-vm-01.internal`)
+2. **Azure to On-Premises**: Azure resources need to resolve on-premises servers (e.g., `onprem-server.company.local`)
+3. **Active Directory Integration**: Integrate with on-premises Active Directory DNS for seamless domain resolution
+4. **Service Discovery**: Applications spanning on-premises and Azure can discover services using DNS

+**Example Scenario**: Your on-premises application needs to connect to a database in Azure.
+Instead of hardcoding the Azure VM's IP address, you configure DNS forwarding so `azure-db.company.local` resolves correctly from on-premises.
+Similarly, Azure VMs can resolve `onprem-app.company.local`.
+This creates a unified DNS namespace across your hybrid infrastructure.

 **Status**: Documented in `docs/AZURE_NETWORKING_COMPLETE_GUIDE.md`
 - **Directory**: `modules/vpn-gateway/` (structure exists)